 - No decanting necessary, just uncork 15 minutes before serving

 - Pairs with Tapas, Manchego or any cheese (goat or sheep), Ibérico ham, Light spreads, Poultry, Pasta or Pizza, Fish or Seafood dishes, typical Spanish dishes and all Mediterranean and Asian rice-based dishes, may be spiced but not too hot.
 Or enjoy it by itself or with some nuts or olives.
 In this case please let it evolve in the glass for a few minutes before drinking

 - Ideal at 13/15 Celsius

 The picturesque Terra Alta region has been captured in a number of paintings by Pablo Picasso, who spent summers there.
 Picasso also took a liking to the distinguishing Brisat wines native to the region.
 The Ancient Romans are thought to have introduced viticulture to the area and many of their traditions still exist today, such as the use of amphorae for aging.
 The Garnatxa Blanca grapes used to make La Blanca Brisat grow in limestone soils.
 El Cierzo, a dry wind that originates in the Ebro River Valley just to the West, plays a vital role in moderating temperatures during the growing season.
 The vineyards are located in the valleys below the town of Villalba dels Arcs at elevations between 300-500 meters above sea level.

 The organically grown grapes are harvested by hand and transported in crates of 15 kilos to the cellar very early in the morning in order to ensure fermentation does not start prematurely.
 La Blanca undergoes maceration and fermentation with its skins and indigenous yeasts, with a subsequent ageing in large clay amphorae of 1000-litre capacity.
 This ageing takes between 5 and 6 months.
-The wine is bottled in waning moon.
+The wine was bottled on a waning moon.

 Unlike wooden barrels, the terracotta amphorae do not impart any strong flavours or aromas into the wine, which in turn allow the grapes and terroir to shine through.